AdvanDEB/advandeb-architecture/USER-MANAGEMENT-PLAN.md

 ### 1.3 Capability Assignment Model

-Knowledge Curators start with **base permissions only** and can request specialized capabilities as needed.
+Knowledge Curators start with **base permissions only** (upload, suggest) and can request specialized capabilities as needed, including the ability to directly create knowledge.

 **Database Model**:
 ```json